Elon Musk’s X tests ‘Made with AI’ label as India cracks down on deepfakes

 Edited By: Shubham Arora | Published By: Shubham Arora | Published: Feb 24, 2026, 01:28 PM (IST)

 The news comes at a time when regulators in India and other countries are tightening rules around AI-generated content and deepfakes.
-Also Read: ‘Pay Rs 500, become co-owner’: Bharat Taxi’s Amul-style model explained by Amit Shah
+Also Read: Xiaomi Tag tracker to launch globally along with Xiaomi 17 Ultra; Set to rival JioTag and AirTag?

 BREAKING: X is working on a "Made with AI" label!